 Lotta Petronella is a filmmaker, artist and curator based on the island of Ruissalo.
 She is a co-founder of CAA Contemporary Art Archipelago, and she has worked with and on islands for nearly two decades.
 Following up her internationally awarded film Själö – Island of Souls (2020), she currently leads the Själö Poeisis multidisciplinary collaborative research project on the island of Seili.
 Alongside her filmmaking practice, Lotta Petronella is a devoted medicine and flower essence maker and tarot scholar.

-For Helsinki Biennial 2023, Lotta Petronella will collaborate with Sami Tallberg, an award-winning chef, food writer and a foraging pioneer since 2005, and Lau Nau, Laura Naukkarinen, a composer and performer who works with analogue synthesizers, acoustic sounds, human voice, electroacoustic experiments, and field recordings.
-Together they have created a transdisciplinary artwork of healing, song, and ingestion, interacting with the diverse inhabitants of Vallisaari Island through live events and performances.
+For Helsinki Biennial 2023, Lotta Petronella collaborated with Sami Tallberg, an award-winning chef, food writer and a foraging pioneer since 2005, and Lau Nau, Laura Naukkarinen, a composer and performer who works with analogue synthesizers, acoustic sounds, human voice, electroacoustic experiments, and field recordings.
+Together they created a transdisciplinary artwork of healing, song, and ingestion, interacting with the diverse inhabitants of Vallisaari Island through live events and performances.

 i wanted to tell you about the butterflies of the night